How did you get started in visiting filming locations?

 - The owners may have requested it, or there are other sensitive reasons why I think it’s best to not share the location publicly.

 - Some locations have involved a lot of work to track down.
 I am not kidding when I tell you I have spent months tracking down a few locations.
 While I happily participate in the greater location hunting community, I also like to make sure my site is unique and represents my own work.
-Most other location hunters are wonderful, and would never take info without credit, there are a few who do.
+Most other location hunters are wonderful, and would never take info without credit.
+But I still like to be careful with info I’ve put a lot of work into.

 - To protect my copyrights.
 I recently caught one click-bait website who stole my American Housewife article, and republished it as their own.
 After that, I’ve learned I need to be a little more protective of what I publish.